Neo-Rxn/MiniReto/README.md

 selects the image of the hotel by clicking over it, and then the content of the page changes accordingly to the selected hotels.
 <br>
-So the name of the hotel, location an description gets updated on click over the image.
+So the name of the hotel, location and description gets updated on click over the image.
 <br>
-Other feature required by the challenge, is to hide/show the nav bar when the user click over it
+Other feature required by the challenge, is to hide/show the nav bar when the user clicks over it
 <br>
 <br>
 ![web site](./minichallenge.jpg)